NachoColl/bws-help_DEPRECATED/slate/source/includes/030_contract-0.md

 # Marketplace Solutions

-[Blockchain Web Services](https://www.bws.ninja) is a Cloud Platform to enable customers consume Smart Contracts easily.
+Check [Blockchain Web Services](https://www.bws.ninja) solutions operations and parameters so you can easily build your Web3 blockchain solution as you're used to build Web2 Apps.

 <style>
   .product-header {